 20 November 2019

-The mighty tower of Kaiserstuhl is not only the striking landmark but also the beginning of the history of the city.
-The Freiherren of Regensberg built the tower and the city wall at the Rhine crossing around 1260 and thus gained control over an important trade route between southern Germany (and beyond) and the Swiss Mittelland (and beyond).
+The Barons (Freiherren) of Regensberg built the tower and the city wall at the Rhine crossing around 1260.
+They controlled the important trade route between southern Germany and the Swiss Plateau.

-In 1294 the town became the property of the Bishop of Constance.
-The bishop’s bailiffs stayed on the right bank of the Rhine in the Rötteln Castle, which still stands today.
-The bridge was the lifeline and connection, and the Rhine was not a border.
+The town became the property of the Bishop of Constance in 1294.
+The bishop’s bailiffs resided on the right bank of the Rhine in the Rötteln Castle.
+The Rhine was not a border yet.

 This situation changed in 1803.
-Kaiserstuhl went in that year to the new canton of Aargau, and the Rhine became (and still is) the national border.
-Between 1939 and 1948 this border was even closed.
+Kaiserstuhl was assigned to the new canton of Aargau, and the Rhine became the national border and Kaiserstuhl was split in a German and Swiss town.